-3.14 Goods and services tax
+3.13 Goods and services tax

-Expenses incurred by the Scheme are recognised net of the amount of GST recoverable from the ATO as Reduced Input Tax Credit.
+Expenses incurred by the Scheme is recognised net of the amount of GST recoverable from the Australian Taxation Office (ATO) as Reduced Input Tax Credit (RITC).

 Payables are stated with the amount of GST included.
 The net amount of GST recoverable from the ATO is included in receivables in the Statement of Financial Position.
-GST are included in the Statement of Cash Flows on a gross basis.
+GST is included in the Statement of Cash Flows on a gross basis.